 Medical assistants provide clinical or administrative help in medical offices, hospitals, and other kinds of healthcare facilities.
 While a clinical medical assistant handles tasks that involve helping physicians and other healthcare providers care for patients, a medical administrative assistant mostly handles office or clerical tasks.
 These tasks play an important role in keeping medical facilities functioning and ensuring that patients receive the care they need.
-In fact, demand for medical assistants is high.
-According to the Bureau of Labor Statistics (BLS), the job outlook for medical assistants through 2030 is 18 percent, which is significantly higher than average due to aging populations and other factors.
+Demand for medical assistants is high.
+According to the Bureau of Labor Statistics (BLS), the job outlook for medical assistants through 2031 is 16%, which is significantly higher than average due to aging populations and other factors.

 Understanding what medical assistant knowledge is needed can give you a better idea of what this career is like.
 The qualifications and skills medical administrative assistants need include a wide range of clerical or office skills, as well as technical skills and some medical knowledge.
 These skills help ensure that administrative medical assistants are able to handle the various tasks needed to keep medical offices up and running.
 The following are some of the most important qualifications and skills these medical assistants are expected to learn.